Marten Falls First Nation: Services

 The healthcare in the community is serviced by a First Nations Inuit Health (a branch of Health Canada) clinic staffed by community health nurses (CHN).
 There is a K-8 school (Henry Coaster Memorial School) that staffs teachers from both outside the community and within the First Nation.
 The on-reserve version of Children's Aid is provided through Tikinagan Child and Family Services.
 Ogoki is policed by the Nishnawbe-Aski Police Service, an Aboriginal-based service.

 Reserve

 The First Nation has reserved for themselves the 7770.1 ha Marten Falls Indian Reserve 65, located on the north bank of the Albany River, about 170 km northeast of Nakina, Ontario.

 History

 Marten Falls was the home of Chanie Wenjack, a young boy who died in 1966 while trying to return home after escaping from an Indian residential school.
 His story was dramatized in Secret Path, a multimedia music, film and graphic novel project by Gord Downie and Jeff Lemire.

 Transportation

 Marten Falls is proposing a new all-season access road to be built to replace the winter road.
 The new road will connect to Ontario Highway 643 at its northern terminus northwest of Aroland.

+The First Nation is served by Ogoki Post Airport, which connects to Thunder Bay and other First Nations through air transport.